jenkinsci/pipeline-plugin/TUTORIAL.md

 String mvnHome = tool("M3");
 ```

 Finally, we want to run our Maven build.
-When Groovy encounters `$` inside a double-quoted string
+When Groovy encounters `$` inside a double-quoted string:

 ```groovy
 "${mvnHome}/bin/mvn -B verify"